-Release Modification 12.2(40)SG Introduced support on Supervisor Engine 6-E and the Catalyst 4900M chassis.
+Release Modification 12.2(40)SG Support introduced on Supervisor Engine 6-E and Catalyst 4900M.

-The Supervisor Engine 6-E and Catalyst 4900 M chassis TCAM hardware do not have sufficient hardware statistics entries for every classification/QoS cam entry.
+The Supervisor Engine 6-E and Catalyst 4900 M chassis TCAM hardware do not have enough hardware statistics entries for every classification/QoS cam entry.
 Therefore, the statistics for each cam entry needs to be enabled as needed.